-We like to use the St Louis Style Ribs verses the Baby Back Ribs.
+We like to use the St Louis Style Ribs versus the Baby Back Ribs.
 Why is that?
 What is the difference?

 They come from two different areas of the animal.
 The baby backs are cut from the area that is higher so they have less fat and are more tender which would be a good choice if you are preparing them by just grilling or baking.